 A routine eye examination is a good idea even if you see fine.
 An eyeglass prescription may be needed to avoid eye strain, tiredness or headaches.
 You may have small changes to your vision that may not be apparent, but over the course of several years these small changes lead to significant changes in your prescription that may make your new glasses very difficult to adapt to.
 Many medical problems that are often undiagnosed may be apparent in the course of an eye exam.
 These conditions may be sight threatening or even life threatening.

-Eye exams for children are usually done at age six when they begin school.
+Eye exams for children are usually done at age five when they begin school.
 Children’s eyes can be examined at any age if there is any suspicion of eye disease or poor vision.
 While very young patients cannot answer questions, there is much that can be seen and measured in the eye doctor’s office.
 A objective refraction can be performed on very young children with very accurate results.
 Eyes can be measured and monitored for any eye turns, also known as strabismus.
 Amblyopia, or “lazy eye”, in young children should be addressed early so we have the best chance of achieving normal visual acuity as the child grows older.